-- is consistent with the financial statements and does not contain material misstatements; - contains the information that is required by Part 9 of Book 2 of the Dutch Civil Code.
+- is consistent with the financial statements and does not contain material misstatements; - contains all the information regarding the board report and the other information that is required by Part 9 of Book 2 of the Dutch Civil Code.

 We have read the other information.
-Based on our knowledge and understanding obtained in our audit of the financial statements or otherwise, we have considered whether the other information contains material misstatements.
+Based on our knowledge and the understanding obtained in our audit of the financial statements or otherwise, we have considered whether the other information contains material misstatements.

 By performing our procedures, we comply with the requirements of Part 9 of Book 2 of the Dutch Civil Code and the Dutch Standard 720.
-The scope of such procedures was substantially less than the scope of those performed in our audit of the financial statements.
+The scope of such procedures was substantially less than the scope of those procedures performed in our audit of the financial statements.

-The board of directors is responsible for the preparation of the other information, including the Board Report and the other information in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+The board of directors is responsible for the preparation of the other information, including the board report and the other information in accordance with Part 9 of Book 2 of the Dutch Civil Code.